 The intended function of the “service engine soon” light is to notify the operator that an emission system malfunction has been detected.
 It could be a serious problem with the engine or one of its components.
 However, it is usually minor.

-Difference Between Service Engine Soon light And Check Engine Light?
+What is the Difference Between Service Engine Soon light and the Check Engine Light?

 Many people are confused about what the check engine light and the service engine soon lights mean.
 Although they may seem identical, we will show you how they are different.